 Was Babe Ruth Under Paid?

 Given all of this, how do we actually make the comparison?
-Well, this is done using the following formula:
+Well, this is done using a simple formula as follows:

 Salary in Constant Dollars (Recent Year) = Salary in Current Dollars (Old Year)*(CPI in Recent Year/CPI in Old Year)

-This lesson introduces you to the idea of inflation and the CPI.
-It helps you learn how to adjust dollar figures from previous times and compare them to dollar figures today by using a formula or by using the inflation calculator.
+This lesson introduces the idea of inflation and the consumer price index.
+Students learn how to adjust dollar figures from previous times and compare them to dollar figures today by using a formula or by using the inflation calculator.

 President Hoover made $75,000 per year in 1931.
 President Bush earned $400,000 in 2005.
 Who earned more in constant or 2005 dollars?